lmarzen/qmk_firmware/keyboards/shortcut/bridge75_iso/readme.md

 ## How are the LEDs wired?
-The LEDs are WS2812 the first of which is wired to PB10.
+The LEDs are WS2812 the first of which is wired to PB10 and uses the bitbang driver.

 ## Reference Material